STAVE CHURCHES in Norway

 This triple-nave stave church proudly stands just outside the village of Vikøyri with panoramic views over Vikøyri and the Sognefjord.

-Interestingly, if you view the church roof from inside, it takes the shape of an inverted boat with its exposed ribs.
+Interestingly, if you view the church roof from the inside, it takes the shape of an inverted boat with its exposed ribs.
 Looking closely at the walls reveals runic inscriptions and symbols.
 Even the door bears the carver’s marks.
 It was common to bury the dead underneath the church floor but this practice ceased early in the 19th century partly due to the smell.

 Year of Construction: 1200